 Have you ever dreamed about leaving everything behind and setting out on the ultimate National Park road trip across the entire United States?
 I know I have!
-While I’ve set off on a number of epic road trips, including a massive west coast National Park road trip (twice, actually), and another cross country road trip, and yet I’ve only managed to visit a total of 30 of the 61 National Parks.
+While I’ve set off on a number of epic road trips, including a massive west coast National Park road trip (twice, actually), and another cross-country road trip, and yet I’ve only managed to visit a total of 32 of the 63 National Parks.
 That means I’ve still got a lot of ground to cover, especially those parks that lay east of the Rockies.

 And don’t miss my top national park road trip planning resources at the bottom of this article!

-In this article, we are going to be talking about how to link together the vast majority of those parks, including basically all of them within the Lower 48 (aka the Contiguous USA) as well as an option for including the two NEW national parks that were added to the system in 2019.
+In this article, we are going to be talking about how to link together the vast majority of those parks, including basically all of them within the Lower 48 (aka the Contiguous USA) as well as an option for including the newest national parks that were added to the system in the past couple years.
 Combining together a bunch of national parks is the very definition of a great American road trip, in my eyes.

 Ready?
 Let’s get planning and hit the road!

 Planning an Epic National Park Road Trip

-But of those 49 National Parks in the Continental USA, there are another four parks that are not accessible by vehicle due to the fact that they are island based National Parks.
+But of those 51 National Parks in the Continental USA, there are another four parks that are not accessible by vehicle due to the fact that they are maritime-based National Parks.

 While driving the Pan American Highway, I started dreaming about once again returning to those incredible protected areas back in my homeland.
 So I started to imagine what a massive national park road trip in the USA would look like.

-This Epic National Park Road Trip covers ground in at least 39 of the 50 states, across more than 16,950 miles (27,277 km), and visits 43 of the 49 National Parks located in the Continental USA, but does not specifically include the four island-based National Parks (although you get pretty close and could organize boat transport to reach them), nor the two Midwest national parks.
+This Epic National Park Road Trip covers terrain in at least 39 of the 50 states, across more than 16,950 miles (27,277 km), and visits 45 of the 51 National Parks located in the Continental USA, but does not specifically include the four island-based National Parks (although you get pretty close and could organize boat transport to reach them), nor the two Midwest national parks.